-With respect to the election of directors, a plurality of the votes cast by the holders of the shares present in person or represented by proxy at the meeting is required for the election of each of the seven nominees.
+With respect to the election of directors, a plurality of the votes cast by the holders of the shares present in person or represented by proxy and entitled to vote on the matter is required for the election of each of the seven nominees.
 This means that the seven nominees receiving the highest number of votes will be elected regardless of whether the number of votes received by any such nominee constitutes a majority of the number of votes cast.
 Broker non-votes will not be counted as shares entitled to vote with respect to the election of directors and so they will have no effect on the voting results.

-The ratification of the appointment of PricewaterhouseCoopers LLP requires the affirmative vote of the holders of a majority of the votes present in person or represented by proxy and entitled to vote.

-Abstentions will be counted as shares entitled to vote and therefore will have the effect of negative votes with respect to the proposal.
+The advisory vote to approve named executive officer compensation and the ratification of the appointment of PricewaterhouseCoopers LLP require the affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote on each matter.
+Abstentions will be counted as shares entitled to vote on such matter and therefore will have the effect of negative votes with respect to each proposal.

-13. How can I vote my shares in person at the Annual Meeting?
+How can I vote my shares in person at the Annual Meeting?